2-Decenal: Occurrence

-2-Decenal is also found as an additive in cigarettes.
+2-Decenal is also found as an additive in cigarettes, and is a part of the disagreeable odor emitted by the brown marmorated stink bug (Halyomorpha halys).

 Applications

 2-Decenal can be used as a nematicide (a pesticide used to kill plant-parasitic nematodes).
 It is a mutagen, but it also has a biological role as a pheromone, which is released by an organism when damaged by a predator which warns other individuals that there is a danger.

 Synthesis

 2-Decenal can be synthesized by reacting octanal with ethyl vinyl ether, and subsequently hydrolyzing the mixture.